ReneSG/MapaTec/README.md

-Proyecto para el Hackaton de la Semana de Código.
+Project for local hackathon.
 9/Noviembre/2015

-Página web donde se muestran las ubicaciones de los puntos de interés de ITESM Campus Monterrey utilizando la API de Google Maps
+Web page thata displays points of interest in ITESM Campus Monterrey, using Google Maps API and Velocity.js.